 Start your personal injury claim* for a manual handling injury today by contacting PBN Litigation Solicitors.

-If you have suffered torn shoulder ligaments when moving furniture in the office or broke a bone when the object you were lifting in the warehouse fell on your foot, then PBN Litigation Solicitors have the experience and expertise to manage your compensation claim*.
+If you have suffered torn shoulder ligaments when moving furniture in the office or broken a bone when the object you were lifting in the warehouse fell on your foot, then PBN Litigation personal injury solicitors have the experience and expertise to manage your compensation claim*.

 You, the client, are the one injured in the workplace accident and are in recovery.
 The last thing you should have to worry about is dealing with the PIAB or the courts when recovering from a personal injury in the workplace.